ramitmittal/mongraph/README.md

 ### Prepare a pipeline
 Write a JSON file containing an aggregation pipeline.
 Ensure that you `project` the following fields:
 * `id` - any hashable type
-* `connectsTo` - an array of a hashable type
+* `connectsTo` - an array of ids (connect nodes using the id field)
-* `attributes` - an object with all the other properties of the record you want to see on the graph
+* `attributes` - an object with all the other properties of the record you want to see on the graph (nested objects don't work)

 ### Run mongraph
 ```